 This Product is discontinued, please refer to the Alternatives shown below under Similar Products or contact us directly.

-- Innovative implemented small integrating sphere with cone-shaped measurement port and
+- Innovative implemented small integrating sphere with cone-shaped measurement port

 - Auxiliary lamp for substitution correction (self-absorption correction)